Properadic coformality of spheres

-One source of such smooth Calabi--Yau structures is the algebra of chains on based loop spaces of \emph{local Poincar\'e duality pairs}, that is, topological spaces with local Poincar\'e duality.
+One source of such smooth Calabi--Yau structures is the algebra of chains on based loop spaces of \emph{local Poincar\'e duality pairs}, that is, topological spaces with a fundamental class giving Poincar\'e duality with local system coefficients.
 Let $X$ be any path-connected space with the homotopy type of a finite simplicial complex, and denote $A = C_*(\Omega X,R)$; this is a dg algebra, whose product is induced by concatenation of based loops. \begin{theorem}[{\cite{holstein2024koszul}}] Let $R$ be any ring and $[X] \in H_n(X,R)$ any degree $n$ class, represented by some $n$-chain $\alpha_X$.
-If $(X,[X]])$ is a Poincar\'e duality space with local system coefficients, in the sense that $\frown \alpha_X$ induces a quasi-isomorphism
+If $(X,[X])$ is a local Poincar\'e duality pair of dimension $n$, in the sense that $\frown \alpha_X$ induces a quasi-isomorphism

 for any local system $\calL$, then $\alpha_X$ induces a smooth Calabi--Yau structure on $A = C_*(\Omega X,R)$.
 Moreover, the class of this smooth CY structure in negative cyclic homology only depends on $[X]$ and not on the chosen representative $\alpha_X$. \end{theorem}

 \begin{remark} The theorem above generalizes previous results, in the case of manifolds, of \cite{Abb15,cohencalabi}. \end{remark}